vti/mojo-faq-addition/FAQ.md

 $self->render_partial

-__is it a coinsidence that there is a Catalyst wiki called mojomojo?__
+__Is it a coincidence that there is a Catalyst wiki called mojomojo?__

 __Do you plan use Moose in Mojo?__

 Unlikely.
-Slow startup, countless prereqs and some being xs.
+Slow startup, countless prereqs and some being XS.

-__does Mojo::Loader catch syntax errors?__
+__Does Mojo::Loader catch syntax errors?__

 Of course it does.